datacarpentry/cloud-genomics/_episodes/02-logging-onto-cloud.md

 ## Background to AWS

-Setting up a new AWS instance requires a credit card, and AWS account, and up to a day of verification time, but you've already spent most of this workshop working in the cloud!
+Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time, but you've already spent most of this workshop working in the cloud!
 To save time, your instructor launched a remote computer (instance) for you prior to the workshop, and connected it to our lesson data.
 You've already logged into it at